-In March 2009, the National Health and Medical Research Council (NHMRC) released the Australian Guidelines to Reduce Health Risks from Drinking Alcohol.
-The 2009 Guidelines focus on health risks accumulating over a lifetime from alcohol use.
+In 2009, the National Health and Medical Research Council (NHMRC) released the Australian Guidelines to Reduce Health Risks from Drinking Alcohol.*

 Short-term harm is what may occur as a result of one (single) drinking occasion.

 Guideline 1 - reducing the risk of alcohol-related harm over a lifetime.

 Guideline 2 - reducing the risk of injury on a single occasion of drinking.

 Guideline 3 - for children and young people under 18 years of age, not drinking is the safest option.